How to get the most out of traveling to the country of timeless charm.

 14. Apply for Vietnam visa on arrival

-This is the fastest and easiest way to apply for a Vietnam visa on arrival, especially if you go to Vietnam by air, you should choose this method to more convenient.
+Visa on arrival is the fastest and easiest way to apply for a visa for Vietnam, especially if you go to Vietnam by air, you should choose this method to more convenient.
 Please check out requirements of Vietnam visa for US citizens carefully before your trip and contact the service provider if you have any question then.

 15. Be careful with dog meat, cat meat